muan/site/_posts/2013-07-24-github-hiring-story.md

 This week is my first week at GitHub, good luck to me. <br />
 [May the octocats be with you](http://octodex.github.com/). &hearts;<br />
-Have you heard that [we are currently hiring](https://github.com/about/jobs)?

 p.s.
 Thank you [Julie](https://twitter.com/nrrrdcore) for everything.
 You are so awesome. &hearts; &hearts; &hearts; &hearts; &hearts;